 The books listed are completely optional, but offer insight that furthers learning of the topics presented in Design LAB.
-Food is such a broad topic, with so many different avenues to study.
 Since the program is only able to give a broad overview, this list is meant to support students who want to take their learning further and/or for classrooms who have more time to dedicate.